mattdutson/imagenet/README.md

 ## Python API

-The Python API is defined in the `mobilenet` package and contains two functions: `dataset.load_imagenet` and `model.build_mobilenet`.
+The Python API is defined in the `mobilenet` package and contains two functions: `dataset.load_imagenet` and `model.mobilenet`.
 Details of arguments and outputs are described in the docstrings.

 Example usage of `dataset.load_imagenet`:
 ```python